 Frequently asked questions

 Go back to the cling film.
 You pressed it over a bowl of hot food, and it clung — because DEHP made the PVC flexible enough to stretch and stick.
 The same property that makes it useful in your kitchen makes it mobile: DEHP isn't bonded to the plastic, so it migrates into whatever the plastic touches.
 Hot food.
+Household dust.
 Stored blood.
 A premature baby's IV fluid.

 References